Muyixone/Muyixone/README.md

 **Here's a quick summary about me**:

 - 😊 Pronouns: He/him
-- 💡  I'm currently studying at AltSchool Africa [School of Software Engineering](https://altschoolafrica.com/schools/engineering) Class of 2022.
+- 💡  Alumnus AltSchool Africa [School of Software Engineering](https://altschoolafrica.com/schools/engineering) Class of 2022.
-- 🌱 I’m currently learning JavaScript, Nodejs.
+- 🌱 My tech stack Javascript and NodeJs.
-- 🐱‍💻 Fun fac: I've played around with C, had an abusive relationship but we both decided to settle out of the compiler.
+- 🐱‍💻 Fun fact: I've played around with C, had an abusive relationship but we both decided to settle out of the compiler.
 Might just give her a trial sometime in the future.😉
 - 😊 I’m looking for help with open source projects, hackathons, internships, and entry-level opportunities.
 - 💼 Job interests: Software Engineer, Back-end Engineer, or UI Engineer (Intern or Junior level).
-- 📫 You can [view my resume](#) and contact me by emailing osamuyia1@gmail.com.
+- 📫 You can [view my resume](#) and contact me by emailing muyi.alarezomo@gmail.com.

 ---